DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Results

-We conduct experiments using the COCO Keypoints detection \cite{coco} and CrowdPose \cite{crowdpose} datasets.
-The COCO dataset has over 150K images and more than 250K person instances with 17 annotated keypoints.
-CrowdPose is a smaller dataset with a total of 20k images and 80K annotated human instances.
-CrowdPose is considered more challenging due to its crowded and occluded scenes.
+We conduct experiments on two standard benchmarks: COCO \cite{coco}, CrowdPose \cite{crowdpose}, and OCHuman \cite{ochuman}.
+The COCO dataset includes over 150K images and 250K person instances annotated with 17 keypoints.
+CrowdPose, a more challenging dataset due to its highly crowded and occluded scenes, contains approximately 20K images and 80K person instances.
+The OCHuman dataset is only for testing and includes 5081 images and 10375 person instances with 17 keypoints.

-We train DETRPose on the COCO $\mathrm{train}$ set and report results on the $\mathrm{test-dev}$ set.
-For the CrowdPose dataset, we use the $\mathrm{trainval}$ set for training and evaluate on the $\mathrm{test}$ set.
-We train and test using 4 Tesla V100s.
-For latency, we report our using TensorRTv8.6.4 FP16 a single Tesla V100.
+We train DETRPose on the COCO \texttt{train} set and report results on the COCO \texttt{val} and \texttt{test-dev} sets, as well as the OCHuman \texttt{test} set.
+For CrowdPose, we use the \texttt{train-val} set for training and evaluate on the \texttt{test} set.

-We trained four different DETRPose models as summarized in \cref{tab:parameters} By varying the number of trainable parameters, we develope DETRPose-S, DETRPose-M, DETRPose-L, and DETRPose-X. All the model use AdamW as an optimizer with a learning rate of 0.0001.
-For information about the encoder parameters, see \cite{dfine}

-During training, we apply data augmentation that includes horizontal flipping, color jittering mosaic composition, and multiscale sampling.
-To provide fair comparisons, we follow the RTMO\cite{rtmo} protocol by applying transfer learning to our backbone and encoder.
-As for RTMO, we use transfer learning from D-FINE \cite{dfine} models trained on Object365 dataset \cite{objects365}.
-We train using a batch size of 16 for all models.
-During validation and testing, we rescale the input images to $640\times640$.